m3g/CellListMap.jl/docs/src/python.md

       3.0583808e7
 ```

 With this interface, however, it is not possible to pass additional parameters to the mapped function, and thus the additional parameters have to defined inside the called function (as the `cutoff` in the current example).
 This is not ideal, for example, for computing accelerations, which depend on the masses of the particles.
-In this case, currently, either just use Julia from start and closures, or use the `neighbourlist`  function to obtain the list of neighbours to then compute whatever property is desired from the list of pairs, although this is suboptimal in terms of performance.
+In this case, currently, either just use Julia from start and closures, or use the `neighborlist`  function to obtain the list of neighbors to then compute whatever property is desired from the list of pairs, although this is suboptimal in terms of performance.